4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 The request must contain either an `iTunesStoreID` or a `MediaURL`.

-If a `MediaURL` is provided, the URL must lead to a PDF, gzipped epub, or gzipped iBooks document.
+If a `MediaURL` is provided, the URL must lead to a PDF, gzipped epub, or gzipped iBooks Author document.
 The following fields are provided to define this document:

 |Key|Type|Content|